Real Estate Brokerage Office Management

 Operating Procedures and Systems

 Efficient and productive offices don't get that way by accident.
 Written operations and procedure manuals that give step-by-step instructions for even the most obvious tasks are necessary.
-And this isn't a "seat of the pants" thing.
-Use the resources you'll find here to develop a detailed written plan and outline of what you'll need to get your brokerage off the ground.
-Do the "leg work" and put together the necessary personnel and systems before you open the doors.
+It's important to outline a detailed business plan and outline what steps will need to be taken to get your brokerage off the ground.
+Do the "leg work" and put together the necessary personnel, process, and systems before you open the doors.

 Sales and Lead Management

-Most brokerages promise their agents some form of prospect generation from the brokerage advertising, floor time and manning the phones.
-Untold millions of dollars are lost each year when the broker doesn't set up a system to manage these leads and require agent accountability.
+Most brokerages promise their agents some form of prospect generation from the brokerage advertising, floor time, and operating the phones.
+Untold amounts of sales are lost each year when the broker doesn't set up a system to manage these leads and require agent accountability.
 At the very least, any leads that come in from the company website should be carefully tracked and the agent's follow-up actions monitored.
 Identifying top performers for more leads will pay great rewards.

 Insurance and Risk Management